OmarAlzoubi/EdgeDetection/README.md

 * Edge detection can be useful for a variety of applications, including *image segmentation*, *object recognition*, and *image enhancement*.

+* In this image, we show the effect of applied edge detection:

 # Convolution Process

 * In image processing, convolution is a mathematical operation that is used to modify the intensity values of pixels in an image.
 It involves multiplying